Hit-And-Run Victims: Next Steps and Claiming Compensation

 Without the at-fault party at the scene, it is important to note if there are witnesses to the accident who may help identify the at-fault driver or the licence plate of the hit-and-run vehicle.
 A witness report may also be used as supporting document in making claims.

-Under the Information Booklet on Police Procedures, a witness to a hit-and-run accident may call 999 immediately and report the following information:
+A witness to a hit-and-run accident may also call 999 immediately and report the following information:

 - Registration number of the hit-and-run vehicle;